 Fu said: “I struggled a little bit today but if I was on my game then I still would have been beaten 6-0, Ronnie played really well.
 I’m not too disappointed about the result because of the way he was playing.

 “He is probably unstoppable.
 He was hitting the ball very well, he was on form straight away.
 His level of play doesn’t surprise me anymore.”

 Here are some more images thanks to Tai Chengzhe

-Here is the match with the BBC interview afterwards
+Here is the match, with full BBC coverage

 Not sure bringing a dizzy guy at the top of the roof is such a bright idea, uh?